jboss-fuse/quickstarts/standalone/sap-idoclist-server-standalone/README.md

 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
-Summary: This quickstart demonstrates how to configure and use the sap-idoclist-server component to handle IDoc document lists sent from SAP.
-This component handles IDoc document lists from SAP using the *Transactional RFC* (tRFC) protocol.
+Summary: This quickstart demonstrates how to configure and use the sap-idoclist-server component in a standalone Camel environment to handle Intermediate Document (IDoc) lists sent from SAP.
+This component handles document lists from SAP using the *Transactional RFC* (tRFC) protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>